Travel Tips for Bella Italia

 Tip #6: BUY "VINO DELLA CASA" - i.e., “house wine” when dining at local trattorias.
 It is ALWAYS delicious and great for your budgets.

-Tip #7: BRING YOUR VISA CARD or ATM/DEBIT card to get EURO - Use only cards that do NOT charge a transaction fee or a conversion fee.
-ATM machines are the most convenient way to get Euros into your pocket while in Italy.
+Tip #7: BRING YOUR VISA CARD or DEBIT CARD to get EURO - Use only cards that do NOT charge a transaction fee or a conversion fee.
+ATMs are the most convenient way to get euros into your pocket while in Italy.
+Leave your debit cards connected to your checking accounts at home.

 Do NOT get cash advances inside a bank.